KnowThePepper

 Sugar Rush Peach

-The Sugar Rush Peach is a C. baccatum pepper hitting 50,000–100,000 SHU with a flavor profile that genuinely surprises — intensely fruity and sweet before the heat arrives.
-Developed in the USA from South American baccatum genetics, its elongated wrinkled pods ripen to a soft peach color.
+The Sugar Rush Peach is a C. baccatum pepper hitting 50,000–100,000 SHU with a flavor profile that genuinely surprises - intensely fruity and sweet before the heat arrives.
+Developed in Wales by Chris Fowler from C. baccatum genetics, its elongated wrinkled pods ripen to a soft peach color.
 At roughly half a habanero's notorious burn, it sits in a sweet spot for cooking with real fire.

 - Species: C. baccatum